DJj123dj/open-ticket/README.md

 - uses discord.js 13
 - configure your own ticket options
 - remove credits if you want
-- up to 6 tickets at the same time
+- unlimited tickets at the same time
-- change all bot messages
+- localisation in +5 languages (soon™)

 ## installation
 **You need `node.js 16` to run this project!**